EverydayHealthLogo

 Who is Dr. Lacayo, Pediatric Hematologist-Oncologist in Palo Alto, CA?

-Dr. Norman Lacayo, MD is a Pediatric Hematologist-Oncologist, who primarily practices in Palo Alto, CA. He is board certified.
-Dr. Lacayo graduated from University of California and completed his residency at Stanford Univ Hosp, Pediatric Hematology-Oncology; Univ Ca Sf Med Ctr, Pediatrics.
+Dr. Norman Lacayo, MD is a Pediatric Hematologist-Oncologist, who primarily practices in Palo Alto, CA. Dr. Lacayo graduated from University of California and completed his residency at Stanford Univ Hosp, Pediatric Hematology-Oncology; Univ Ca Sf Med Ctr, Pediatrics.
 Dr. Lacayo is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Lacayo’s practice accepts Kaiser Permanente, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Lacayo’s office at (650) 497-8000.

 Where did Dr. Lacayo go to medical school and complete their residency?